ths-rwth/smtrat/doc/markdown/08-other-tools.md

 **Delta debugging** describes a generic debugging approach based on automated testing.
 Given a program and an input that provokes a certain behavior (for example an error) delta debugging is the process of iteratively changing the input, retaining the specific behavior.
 Usually, as the ultimate goal is a minimal example that triggers some bug by the application of a set of transformation rules.

-### SMT-RAT's own delta tool

-SMT-RAT has its own tool for delta debugging, see @subpage delta for more information.
+*Note: Our legacy delta tool has been moved to [its own repository](https://github.com/ths-rwth/delta)*.

 ### Using ddSMT